 "P" is for Planning (as in Advance Care Planning).
 A POLST form is an advance care plan and can support patients towards the end of life.
 Find out how POLST differs from other advance care plans, like advance directives, here.

 "P" is for Program.
-The National POLST Paradigm is the national entity that provides guidance and support to state POLST programs.
+National POLST is the national entity that provides guidance and support to state POLST programs.
 From its start, the POLST movement has been a voluntary, collaborative group process.
 Our policies, guidance and program recognition standards have all been created through group consensus and each state POLST program chooses if they want to participate.
-We are grateful the vast majority of states believe that, collectively, we can have a greater impact in eliciting, documenting and honoring patient treatment wishes by building the National POLST Paradigm together.
-Thank you to the states participating in the national governance of the POLST Paradigm!
+We are grateful the vast majority of states believe that, collectively, we can have a greater impact in eliciting, documenting and honoring patient treatment wishes by building National POLST together.
+Thank you to the states participating in the national governance of POLST!